mozilla/libaudit-go/README.md

 Libaudit-go is a go library that provide helper methods to talk to Linux Audit.
 Originally developed for [Audit GO Heka Pluigin](https://github.com/mozilla/audit-go)

+See [main.go](https://github.com/mozilla/audit-go/blob/master/main.go#L26) for example implementation of these functions

 ## Supported Methods (API)

 ### General